 Mr. Strangfeld remains very involved with his alma maters.
-He is chairman of the Board of Trustees of Susquehanna University, and served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
+He is now in his 10th year as chairman of the Board of Trustees of Susquehanna University, and served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
 In 2005, Mr. Strangfeld initiated and continues to sponsor a scholarship program for military officers seeking to transition into leadership roles in civilian life via an MBA at Darden.
 Additionally, he is actively pursuing ways for Prudential and other corporations to support Veterans as they re-enter civilian life.

 Mr. Strangfeld serves as a vice chairman of the Geneva Association.
 He is chair of the Board of Directors of the New Jersey Performing Arts Center, and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.